-A DNS server stores a database of domain names and processes domain names based on DNS queries that come from a client in a network.
+A DNS server stores a database of domain names, and then processes domain names based on DNS queries that come from a client in a network.

-Below is an example of a recursive resolver in action here; if you run
+Following is an example of a recursive resolver in action; if you run

 dig +trace google.com